StrangeCoder1729/Dallas-Mavericks/README.md

 This is a non-functional app which shows the image of my favourite basketball team - "Dallas Mavericks"

-- For Viewing the image
+- For Viewing the image go to the image file i.e view_the_image.jpg , which i have uploaded in this repository

 Mentor - Angela Yu
 <!--
 ## Getting Started